Paul Levine: 9 Scorpions and JAG

 9 Scorpions (1998) was the first book by Levine not to include Lassiter.
 The protagonist, Lisa Freemont, is a young law clerk working for the newest appointee to the Supreme Court.
 Oline H. Cogdill wrote in the Sun-Sentinel that "9 Scorpions plot relies too heavily on a series of coincidences and what-ifs that undermine the novel's realism" but it "is on firmest ground when Levine is showing us the inner workings of the Supreme Court, the collision of the Justices' personalities and beliefs and the law clerks' influence."
 Originally published by Pocket Books, Levine later re-released the book under a new title, Impact.
+In April 2026, ABA Journal named the book in a list of 10 best Supreme Court novels to read during the Supreme Court nomination of Merrick Garland.

 In 1999, Levine moved to Los Angeles, California, to become a television writer.
 He was hired by executive producer Don Bellisario to join the writing staff of JAG, a military legal drama on CBS.
 Levine wrote 20 episodes of JAG.
 9 Scorpions became the inspiration for First Monday, a 2002 CBS series Levine created and produced with Bellisario.